Lao Chamber of Professional Accountants and Auditors

 • SMO 2: International Education Standards

-The Law on Independent Audit of 2014 stipulates initial professional development and continuing professional development (CPD) requirements in Laos and provides authority to the LCPAA, under the oversight of the Ministry of Finance (MoF), as the body responsible for setting these requirements.
+The Law on Independent Audit of 2014 stipulates initial professional development (IPD) and continuing professional development (CPD) requirements in Laos and provides authority to the LCPAA, under the oversight of the Ministry of Finance (MoF), as the body responsible for implementing these requirements.

-The LCPAA offers Certified Public Accountant (CPA) licenses for its members and is responsible for: (i) arranging and delivering the CPD program for all practitioners—120 hours over 3 years with a minimum of 20 hours in any year; and (ii) managing and conducting professional examinations for CPA certifications.
-In an effort to support members, LCPAA signed several memorandums of understanding (MoUs) with universities and professional accountancy organizations, such as the Malaysian Institute of Accountants (MIA) and CPA Australia, for support in the development and provision of its CPD program.
-Annually, LCPAA has conducted annual CPD training and courses for its members.
+The LCPAA offers the Certified Public Accountant (CPA) designation and license and is responsible for: (i) arranging and delivering the CPD program for all practitioners—120 hours over 3 years with a minimum of 20 hours in any year; and (ii) managing and conducting professional examinations for CPA certifications.
+To support members, LCPAA signed several memorandums of understanding (MoUs) with universities and professional accountancy organizations, such as the Malaysian Institute of Accountants (MIA), Sipathum University from Thailand, CPA Australia, PwC, and Deloitte for support in the development and provision of its CPD program.
+Annually, LCPAA has conducted CPD training and courses for its members.

 Current Status: Execute